Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

 2) May I add additional hours of health care experience to my application after it’s been submitted?

-The Scholar Plaza Loudoun (SPL) site is located near the campus of Inova Loudoun Hospital in Leesburg, Virginia.
+The Loudoun site is located near the campus of Inova Loudoun Hospital in Leesburg, Virginia.
 SPL is a newly renovated facility with classroom space containing state of the art technology, along with a large and fully equipped physical exam lab, and a state-of-the-art cadaver lab.
 It also includes a cafeteria, student study lounge areas, and a small fitness gym.

 Most resources required for academic work are available online for all students which includes access to the learning management system, texts, journals and library services.
 Wellness, learning, and writing services are also offered at both campuses.